HL7/fhir-registry-protocols-ig/input/pagecontent/introduction.md

 * Data quality compliance against expected standards
 * Reporting and Analytics
 ^

 * I validate data received from reporting health centers in order to perform data analysis

-### Challenges
-#### Data Collection

-* If data exists in the EHR, retrieval can be relatively easy: extract data from EHR records and populate report
-* Documenter may be unclear on meaning of clinical data
-* Documenter may not know how/where to locate data.
-* Complexity of encounter and past patient history
-* Event dates
-* Data sleuthing: delays, quality concerns

-#### Quality Control
-* How to reduce quality deviation earlier in the process?
-* Vendor adoption and business models can complicate data representation